 This image was taken by Karen Pirie who kindly delivered my work with hers.

 The exhibition is at Wangaratta Art Gallery until the end of September in a show called 'Creating Our Tomorrow'.
-There were 120 entries accepted in a range of mediums.

 It's great to see your work in a different setting other than the studio.
 It takes on a different personality in a gallery setting.